-• Afforestation opportunities
+Afforestation opportunities

-For the reporting period, three well sites were identified as candidates for afforestation opportunities.
-Reforestation plans were established, but activities did not occur because of unfavorable economic conditions.
+For the reporting period, three well sites we identified as candidates for afforestation opportunities.
+Reforestation plans were established, but activates did not occur because of unfavorable economic conditions at the time.

 "Minimize the loss of productive forest land base."